eilara/Rx.pl/README.md

 ----

 * skip/take while/until/last, first/last
-  timestamp, let, max/min/sum/average, fold/scan,
+  timestamp, max/min/sum/average, fold/scan,
-  repeat (resubscribes to self), retry, any, all, group by, fork join, blocking to\_list, let
+  repeat (resubscribes to self), retry, any, all, group by, fork join, blocking to\_list

 * timeout - from subscription to 1st on\_next and timeout
   between on\_next